IKarasev/obsidian-tasks.nvim/README.md

 - [ ] #task Do every month 🔁 every month 🛫 2025-08-13
 ```

-### Compliting and canceling tasks
+### :pencil2: Compliting and canceling tasks

 Plugin creates two user commands:
-- `ObTaskComplete` - complites task on current line in buffer
+- `ObTaskComplete` - complites task on current line in buffer; if recurent task, then can replace it with new, or add new depending on chosen option in config (`config.recurOnComplite`)
 - `ObTaskCancel` - cancels task on current line in buffer

 Which can be mapped to a key with `vim.keymap.set()` after plugin setup: